xiaodongliang/Forge-Test-Harness-Node.js/README.md

 * $ node server.js
 * Open a browser to visit `localhost:3000/upload.html`
 * * Click `choose file` to select a model.
 Click [Translate this one for me].
-* If it is a composite file (a root file links to other dependent files), compress all files to zn zip and choose the zip.
+* If it is a composite file (a root file links to other dependent files), compress all files to an zip and choose the zip.
 In addition, tick [Composite File], input the [Root File Name].
 * Wait the process of translation completes.
 If it succeeds, a new item (urn) will be added to the list under `URN List`
 * Click one item in the list, a new page will pop out to load the model from your Forge repository as usual. i.e. on-line model